Droogans/mysql_tutorial/getting_started/using_git.md

 Paths
 -----

-The `/` directory is an important concept in Linux filesystems, sometimes it can frustrating at first.
-The key is to understand an *absolute* filepath, and a *relative* filepath.
+The `/` directory is an important concept in Linux filesystems, sometimes it can be frustrating at first.
+The key is to understand what an *absolute* filepath is, and what a *relative* filepath is.
 Once you get that down, you'll be ready to start using the command line with far less frustration.

 An example:

     04:04 /home $ cd home/USERNAME
-	bash: cd: home/ayurisich: No such file or directory
+	bash: cd: home/USERNAME: No such file or directory

 So we got an error message.
 The error line basically says

-> `bash` told me that the `cd` operation tried to use `home/ayurisich` and failed.
+> `bash` told me that the `cd` operation tried to use `home/USERNAME` and failed.
 Why? `No such file or directory`.

 The problem with the above command was because we tried to go to a `home` directory while already inside `/home`.
 Which means we just tried to navigate to this: